Ebony – Clarity

 Ebony reminds us that clarity is necessary when making decisions that impact the future of generations to come.

 Ebony is one of the world’s more prized hardwoods because of its deep black color and dense wood.
-When polished it takes on a clear, glossy luster that can feel like metal.
+When polished it takes on a clear, glossy luster, like metal.
 These unique characteristics have made ebony a premium wood that has been in high demand for centuries.

-The genus name Diospyros is derived from the Greek dios (divine) and pyros (grain/fruit), meaning “divine grain”.
-Only a few of these species produce the desired hardwood known as ebony.
+The genus name Diospyros comes from the Greek words dios (divine) and pyros (grain).
+Only a few of these species produce the hardwood known as ebony.

-The word “ebony” originated around 3000 BCE when Ancient Egyptians identified a type of African black colored wood as hbny.
-Hbny, when translated into Greek and Latin is ebenos.
-When trees were botanically classified, the African black wood that inspired the word “ebony” was identified as “rosewood” or Dalbergia melanoxylon commonly known as African blackwood, which is also a valuable and vulnerable wood in the Fabaceae family.
+The word “ebony” dates back to 3000 BCE when Ancient Egyptians identified a type of African black wood as hbny or ebenos.
+In the process of botanically classifying trees, the African blackwood that inspired the word ebony was identified as a rosewood or Dalbergia melanoxylon, in the Fabaceae family.
 Ebony lived on to inspire its family name of Ebenaceae.

 Ebony is a slow-growing evergreen that needs 70 to 200 years to reach maturity.
 It is one of 700 species in the genus Diospyros, which also includes persimmon trees.